Iraneus/betamedneed/_services/equipment.md

 Reach out to MedNeed Support if you need help to procure and deliver the equipment or supplies directly to you from vendors in:
 ## Abuja
 ## Lagos
-Also let us know if need help to search for equipment available for rent.
+Also let us know if you need help to search for equipment available for rent.